 12. Metal Textures

 Metals are another common texture required when building a 3D model.
 Although this pack is small, it contains a great variety of metallic textures and patterns, including rusted, scratched, galvanised, polished and perforated options.
 Plus, all of these were created using the SketchUp program itself.

 Creator: Rich O’Brien

 Whether you design for the real world as an interior designer or architect, or create your own digital worlds as a games designer, having a selection of wallpapers can really give your digital set a homely and realistic feel.
-Not all walls are bricks or concrete, so easily give them that splash of colour without the fuss of illustrating it yourself, with these 24 seamless wallpaper textures.
+Not all walls are bricks or concrete, so you can easily give them that splash of colour without the fuss of illustrating it yourself with these 24 seamless wallpaper textures.